Dodo doc > Variables and Functions > Linked References

 def addToDirectory(*Link(<with: Directory>), Link(<with: House>), Details)

-Since the Activate() method can only be invoked in a method or constructor, that means the paths that lead to side effects in functions always originate from parts of code where side effects are allowed.
+Since an active reference can only be created in a method or constructor, the paths that lead to side effects in functions always originate from parts of code where side effects are allowed.

 Finding linked references